-Diane is a retired Social Worker who has lived at Hillside Beach since 1997.
-Since retiring, she has become a self-taught photographer always working toward enhancing her natural “good eye” with the technical skills necessary to bring her visions to life.
+Diane is a retired Social Worker who has lived at Hillside Beach for the past 27 years.
+She has become a self-taught photographer working toward enhancing her natural “good eye” with the technical skills necessary to bring her visions to life.
 She has had the privilege of travelling throughout North America, several countries in Africa and much of Central and South America, as well as the dream trip that ignited her desire to bring home what she sees – Antarctica.
-Diane’s primary subjects are landscapes, flowers, wildlife and quirky small scenes but her many pets and the occasional human pop up every once in a while.
-Envisioning retirement as an opportunity to try something different as well as make a difference, she started Chickadee Lane Photography, combining her desire to share her experiences with a means to donate funds to local charities.
-Finding a way to get her photographs off of her computer and into a tangible, reasonably priced product became the goal of her not-for-profit business with proceeds from every sale going to charity.
-She makes prints and greeting cards from her photographs and sells them through her website, at craft sales, and at local businesses – Carols on Leon across from Traverse Bay corner.
+Diane’s primary subjects are landscapes, flowers, and wildlife but her many pets and the occasional human also pop up every once in a while.

 She makes the invisible visible to more of us.